WomenPlusPlus/deploy-impact-21-inzone-a/docs/README.md

   - the [dashboard](/docs/walkthrough_dashboard.mp4)

   these can be watched directly [here](/docs/walkthroughs.md) or they can be downladed by cloning the repo and then watched locally
-- other [conceptual](/docs/concept/) resources such as personas, and a [README](/concept/README.md) describing our team vision, workflow guidelines and introducing a python script to automate labeling of issues to track them on the project board
+- other [conceptual](/docs/concept/) resources such as personas and user flows, and a [README](/concept/README.md) describing our team vision, workflow guidelines and introducing a python script to automate labeling of issues to track them on the project board
 - all [design](/docs/design/) materials created
 - description of the parse [backend](/docs/backend/)